Many or all companies we feature compensate us. Compensation and editorial

 • Liquidity without debt

 One of the most appealing aspects of home equity sharing is the ability to liquidate part of an asset without accruing debt.
-This can especially benefit retirees who might have difficulty qualifying for traditional loans due to fixed or limited income.
+This can especially benefit retirees with difficulty qualifying for traditional loans due to fixed or limited income.

 • No monthly payments

-Unlike home equity loans or lines of credit, equity sharing does not require monthly payments.
-This can relieve financial pressure on individuals who are managing tight budgets, especially in retirement.
+Unlike home equity loans or home equity lines of credit, equity sharing does not require monthly payments.
+This can relieve financial pressure on individuals managing tight budgets, especially in retirement.

 If the value of your home depreciates, the company co-investing will share in that loss, meaning you may owe less than the original investment.